 Mr Clark was appointed as Managing Director of Grange on 6 March 2008.
-Mr. Clark holds a Mining Engineering degree (BSc Hons) from the Royal School of Mines, London, UK and a Graduate Diploma from the Securities Institute of Australia.
-In addition he has undertaken a number of Executive Development programs in Australia and the USA.
-Prior to joining Grange, Mr Clark worked for Renison Goldfields for over 18 years and with Newmont for the past 81⁄2 years.
+Mr. Clark holds a mining engineering degree (BSc Hons) from the Royal School of Mines, London, UK and a Graduate Diploma from the Securities Institute of Australia.
+In addition he has undertaken a number of executive development programs in Australia and the USA.
+Prior to joining Grange, Mr Clark worked for Renison Goldfields for over 18 years and with Newmont for eight and a half years.
 He has over 30 years of mining experience in Africa, Papua New Guinea, the USA and throughout Australia, in technical, project management, general management and executive positions.